 While governments recognise the importance of good health, investment in preventive health is often looked at as a cost rather than an investment.
-Spending on preventive health in Australia remains low by Organisation for Economic Co-operation and Development (OECD) standards - around two per cent of health expenditure outside of the pandemic.1 There are several reasons for this, including:
+Spending on preventive health in Australia remains low by Organisation for Economic Co-operation and Development (OECD) standards - less than two per cent of health expenditure, and around 1.5 per cent in 2018-19 and 2019-20.
+There are several reasons for this, including:

-- · investment in prevention often does not show immediate returns - short-term political cycles incentivise initiatives that will deliver demonstrable short-term rewards, as opposed to long-term benefits - there are challenges in collating the evidence to determine what preventive measures have the greatest efficacy - there are several piecemeal sources of funding for preventive health across the various levels of government, reducing the ability to determine the return on investment - the loss of the Australian National Preventive Health Agency an independent agency focused on providing evidence-based advice to federal, state and territory governments on preventive health and the effectiveness of interventions - in 20142 - · healthcare needs and outcomes are not uniform across the Australian population - the complexity of social determinants of health - preventive health programs often consist of a variety of different initiatives, leading to challenges in identifying those which are most successful.3
+- · investment in prevention often does not show immediate returns - short-term political cycles incentivise initiatives that will deliver demonstrable short-term rewards, as opposed to long-term benefits - there are challenges in collating the evidence to determine what preventive measures have the greatest efficacy - there are several piecemeal sources of funding for preventive health across the various levels of government, reducing the ability to determine the return on investment - the loss of the Australian National Preventive Health Agency an independent agency focused on providing evidence-based advice to Commonwealth and state and territory governments on preventive health and the effectiveness of interventions in 2014 - · healthcare needs and outcomes are not uniform across the Australian population - the complexity of social determinants of health - preventive health programs often consist of a variety of different initiatives, leading to challenges in identifying those which are most successful.